Saturday, November 29, 2025

 The hype grew with each passing year.
 Sengoku Basara 4’s English version is so hyped up that playing it might put someone into cardiac arrest just from starting the game!
 I took that built-up hype to every Capcom showcase.
 “Maybe we’ll get a release date for the English version of Sengoku Basara 4!”

 It took many years for me to realize that Capcom is no longer the good company that gave us Sengoku Basara: Samurai Heroes.
 They have no intention of delivering nirvana to their fans.
 Sengoku Basara 4 will never come out in English and they have made it their mission to make their fans as miserable as possible, keeping the English version of Sengoku Basara 4 from them just to watch them squirm.
-They are evil.
+They are, simply put, evil.

 When I came to grips with that, I finally just imported the Japanese version after 6 years of hype and it is the single most depressing, soul-crushing game I’ve ever played in my life.
 Not because it’s bad, but for the polar opposite reason.